 Accounting and finance • Law • Journalism • Tourist guide • Nursing care • Agronomy • Professional English • Current English • Mastery in construction • Marketing and advertising • Mechanics • Medicine • Dental technology • Pedagogy • Refrigeration and air conditioning • Tailoring • Medical sciences • Tourism and hotels

-Brazil: two degrees in pedagogy thanks to financial support from our Scholarships, thanks to the accompaniment of Mr and Mrs Eisenhardt who are looking after Casa dos Curumins in São Paulo, and last but not least, thanks to the tenacity and perseverance of the two girls who were able to fulfil their dream of wearing the “tocco”, the graduates’ hat.
+Two degrees in pedagogy thanks to financial support from our Scholarships, thanks to the accompaniment of Mr and Mrs Eisenhardt who are looking after Casa dos Curumins in São Paulo, and last but not least, thanks to the tenacity and perseverance of the two girls who were able to fulfil their dream of wearing the “tocco”, the graduates’ hat.

 The long-awaited moment